memery1446/DexAggregator/README.md

 3. PREREQUISITES

-        - Now we need to verify a version of Node.js 14+ or install it.
-You can first check for the current status of your Node.js
+        - Now it's important to verify you have a version of Node.js 14+ or install it.
+You can first check for the current status of your Node.js:

            => =>  IN YOUR TERMINAL, RUN: `node -v`   <= <=
                     If needed, download or update Node.js:
                     https://nodejs.org/en/download/package-manager

-            There are a host of good videos for this because there are as many development environments.
-You're best off doing a Google search highlighting your particular setup.
+            There are a host of good videos for this because there are just as many development environments.
+A Google search highlighting your particular setup should lead to several good examples.

         - Let's now install Hardhat, which is going to make the development process easier by offering a local node and easy access to test Ether.

-        Make sure you are in your project directory.
+        Make sure you are in your project directory (ex. `cd MyDexAggregator`).
 Take careful note of the dashes in the next command.

             => =>     IN YOUR TERMINAL, RUN: `npm install --save-dev hardhat`   <= <=